 Have you ever strode out along one of San Diego's piers and spotted people fishing from the rails?
 Have you ever wanted to try it yourself, but have been a bit unsure of this practice?
-Here are some descriptions and tips about fishing San Diego's piers.
+You don't need a state fishing license to fish from our public piers, but there are other regulations that you should know about, including minimum size, bag limits, seasons and report card requirements.
+Here are some guidelines and tips for fishing San Diego's piers.

-This is the southernmost pier in California.
+Imperial Beach Pier is the southernmost pier in California.
 Built in 1963, it is within walking distance of the Mexican border and displays on most days a beautiful view of the Los Coronados Islands just off to the southwest.
 The pier is located on a long sandy beach, has short finger jetties to the north, and extends out 1,491 feet into water that is nearly 20 feet deep.

 Going north from Imperial Beach, the next pier, Shelter Island, is within San Diego Bay.
 Shelter Island is one of the most popular spots on San Diego Bay.
 Motels, restaurants, and marinas share most of the island; shoreline grassy areas, a public boat launch and the pier share the rest.
 The pier itself is new.
 The original Shelter Island Pier was condemned in 1990 and the new pier was built and it was opened in the summer of 1991.

 Built in 1966, at 1,971 feet the Ocean Beach Pier is supposed to be the longest concrete pier in the world.
 It also has a T-shape at the end extending 360 feet to the south end and 193 feet to the north end.
 The far end extends into the Point Loma kelp bed and is blanketed by kelp much of the year.
 At this far end, where the water is 25 feet deep, the most common species are kelp bass, sand bass, several varieties of perch, bonito, mackerel, scorpionfish, halibut and, quite often, California lobster.

 Crystal Pier isn’t one of the largest, one of the most modern, or one of the most convenient piers in California, but it is one of the top piers in the state.
 Why?
 Because of the number of fish caught and the possibility of good-quality fish.
 The pier is located on a long, sandy beach and has neither rocks nor reefs to attract fish; it is simply one of the best beaches to fish for sandy-shore species.

 At 1,942 feet, the Oceanside Pier is long.
 Fish typically caught here are the normal sandy-shore, long-pier variety, and out toward the end you may catch any of these fish but also the more pelagic species like bonito, mackerel, barracuda, small white seabass, and an occasional small yellowtail.

-Most people don't consider the Coronado Ferry Landing as a fishing pier, but it actually is.
+Most people don't consider the Coronado Ferry Landing to be a fishing pier, but it actually is.
 The pier, opened in 1987, is small (377 feet long) and although part of it is a boarding area for the ferry, the part that is open for angling yields quite a few fish.
 The pier is often good for mackerel and at least fair for bonito.